lipilian/Algorithm/README.md

 15. Algorithm to limit the calcuating operations for certain number.
 16. Algorithm to calculate the editing distance between two strings.
 17. Algorithm to calculate maximum god without repetition with dynamic programming.
+18. Algorithm to seperate array into three equal subsum array.